 The View component in MVC is responsible for presenting the data to the user.
 It handles the user interface and incorporates design elements to enhance the user experience.
 Let’s explore how to design the Views in your MVC application.

 Designing user interfaces involves creating a visual representation of your application’s views.
 Here are some key steps to consider:

-By designing user interfaces effectively, you can create visually appealing views that engage users and provide a seamless browsing experience.
+Moreover, by designing user interfaces effectively, you can create visually appealing views that engage users and provide a seamless browsing experience.

 To ensure consistency across multiple views, you can implement layouts and templates.
 Here’s how you can incorporate layouts and templates:

-Implementing layouts and templates improves the maintainability and consistency of your application’s views.
+In addition, implementing layouts and templates improves the maintainability and consistency of your application’s views.
 It allows for easier updates and modifications across multiple pages.

 The Controller component acts as the bridge between the Model and the View.
 It handles user input, processes requests, and updates the view accordingly.
 Let’s explore how to implement the Controller in your MVC application.